Spacemarine800/Devspace/README.md

 ## Notes about the Program design
 - **FeedReader** is the entry point for the program, contains the main(String[]...)
-- Designed around a service layer pattern, each service method that invokes a single command class that execute one specific              function.
-- This allows the reuse of the services and testing each function.
-- The command layer allows it to be modified to read from a database if needed or an external source.
 - The program is driven by a properties file named **tweeter.properties**, this contains paths to the actual file inputs for user and tweets.
 - The additional properties control the following:
    - **FORMAT** -> File format